050 Using Matplotlib#

 • Use plt.clabel to add the contour labels.

-• The plot is using the colourmap called ‘RdBu’ which use red to represent low values and blue to represent high values.
+• The plot is using the colourmap called ‘RdBu’ which uses red to represent low values and blue to represent high values.

 • Write a Python function called ‘f’ to compute the function values for each x and y coordinate.
 This will make the code easier to read.
 This function should take a pair of numpy arrays to represent the x and y coordinates of all the points that need to be computed and return the function values as a numpy array.
 (The x and y arrays can be generated using np.meshgrid.)